History of Berliner FC Dynamo: Consolidation (2004-2014)

 BFC Dynamo adopted a new crest in 2009, as the club still did not own the rights to its traditional crest.
 The team got off to a successful start to the 2009-10 NOFV-Oberliga Nord and lost only one match in the first 14 matchdays.
 Around 2,000 supporters of BFC Dynamo accompanied the team to the top-match away against first-placed FC Energie Cottbus in March 2010.
 BFC Dynamo lost the match 0–2.
 FC Energie Cottbus II was now eight points ahead of BFC Dynamo.
 Coach Backs was dismissed shortly before Easter 2010 and former player Heiko Bonan became new coach.
 BFC Dynamo again finished the season as runner-up.
 The team reached the final of the 2009-10 Berlin Cup.
 BFC Dynamo lost the final 2–1 against BAK 07.
 100-150 supporters of BFC Dynamo stormed the pitch after the final whistle.

 The team was joined by midfielder Kevin Gutsche in 2010.
 Steinborn was now a regular player on the team.
 The results in the 2010-11 NOFV-Oberliga Nord were mediocre, but the team again had success in the Berlin Cup.
 BFC Dynamo defeated SFC Stern 1900 2–0 in the final of the 2010–11 Berlin Cup.
 BFC Dynamo had thus finally won its first Berlin Cup title in 12 years and qualified for the 2011–12 DFB-Pokal.
 The victory in the cup was also worth 100,000 Euros to the club in bonus from the German Football Association (DFB).
 BFC Dynamo was drawn against 1.
 FC Kaiserslautern in the first round of the 2011–12 DFB-Pokal.
 The match was played in front of 10,104 spectators at the Friedrich-Ludwig-Jahn-Sportpark on 30 June 2011.
-BFC Dyamo lost the match 0–3.
+BFC Dynamo lost the match 0–3.
 Serious rioting broke out among supports of BFC Dynamo after the match.
 The club was subsequently sentenced to a 12,000 Euros fine by the DFB Sports Court.
 Coach Bonan left in August 2011, to become an assistant coach at Saudi Arabian Al Hilal.
 Al Hilal was coached by BFC Dynamo legend Thomas Doll at the time.
 The team saw a decline in the league and finished the 2011-12 NOFV-Oberliga Nord in 13th place.